Inedo/inedo-docs/BuildMaster/platforms/java/ant.md

 ##### Using the Default Target
 ```
-ant -buildfile "src\ProfitCalcJava.xml" -Dversion:1.1
+ant -buildfile "ProfitCalcJava.build" -Dversion:1.1
 ```

 ##### Specifying Targets
 ```
-ant -buildfile "src\ProfitCalcJava.xml" -Dversion:1.1 clean dist
+ant -buildfile "ProfitCalcJava.build" -Dversion:1.1 clean dist
 ```

 ## Executing Ant with BuildMaster {#buildmaster data-title="Ant in BuildMaster"}

 Ant must be installed on the build server prior to executing any of these commands.
 Setting ANT_HOME in the path is preferable, but you can use the AntPath variable function to override it.
-To do any of this, however, [[ATTN: RICH - did I just make up the content in the beginning?]] the Java extension must be installed in BuildMaster.
+To do any of this, however, the Java extension must be installed in BuildMaster.

 Use the following OtterScript in a deployment plan:

 ```
 Java::Build-AntProject
-{
+(
-    BuildPath: src\ProfitCalcJava.xml
+    BuildPath: ProfitCalcJava.build
+    ProjectBuildTarget: dist,
-    ProjectBuildTarget: dist
+    ProjectBuildTarget: target,
     BuildProperties: @(version=$ReleaseNumber.$BuildNumber)
-}
+)
 ```

-- Running Maven directly:
+- Running Ant directly:
 ```
-Exec "ant -buidfile src\ProfitCalcJava.xml -Dversion:$ReleaseNumber.$BuildNumber dist";
+Exec "ant -buidfile ProfitCalcJava.build -Dversion:$ReleaseNumber.$BuildNumber dist";
 ```

 - Example plan that gets the latest source code from Git and captures a Maven artifact as a BuildMaster artifact: